 - Human Resource Management

 - Supply Chain Management

-Complete criteria and application directions can be found in the Individualized Field Application Packet on the Academic Forms page.
+Complete criteria and application directions can be found in the Individualized Concentration Application Packet on the Academic Forms page.
 Two key factors to be aware of:

-- GWSB students must have a 3.2 or higher cumulative GPA in order to submit an Individualized Field proposal.
+- GWSB students must have a 3.2 or higher cumulative GPA in order to submit an Individualized Concentration proposal.

 - Proposals must be submitted before the start of Junior year.

-The program of study for the bachelor of science in business individualized field of concentration varies greatly depending on the individual student's objectives.
+The individualized concentration varies greatly depending on the individual student's objectives.
 Past individualized concentrations pursued include small business management, health administration, human resource management, strategic management, and supply chain management.

-As part of the application process, students must create a proposal that includes five field courses.
+As part of the application process, students must create a proposal that includes five courses.

-The individualized field of concentration application process typically takes 10 to 12 weeks from initial research to receiving the faculty committee’s final decision.
-Students are advised not to take proposed courses prior to approval of the individualized field of concentration.
+The individualized concentration application process typically takes 10 to 12 weeks from initial research to receiving the faculty committee’s final decision.
+Students are advised not to take proposed courses prior to approval of the individualized concentration.